Mohit121421/Java-Script-Learning/README.md

 Day 14 - Learn about try catch & Error Handling in Javascript(js)

 Day 15 - Learn about Classes and Object in Javascript(js)

+Day 16 - Learn about Advanced Javascript(js) Concepts Like IIFE, Hoisting & Much More.